 Ohio National Disability Denials

-- Ohio National ordered a vocational analysis of your claim.
-This means that the insurance company sent your file to one of their job experts who determined that you can return to work in some capacity;
+Ohio National may have conducted a vocational analysis of your claim in which its vocational experts determined that you could return to work in some capacity.

-- There’s a change in the definition of disability.
-Most disability insurance policies have two definitions of disability, one for the “own occupation” period and one for the “any occupation” period.
-The change in definition typically occurs after 24 months.
-Ohio National may review your claim around the time of this transition.
-If they determine that you are able to do other work, and therefore, are no longer disabled, your claim will be closed.
+Many disability insurance policies have two definitions of disability – one for the initial “own occupation” period and another for the later “any occupation” period, usually after 24 months.
+Ohio National may review your claim during this transition period and determine that you can perform other work, thereby closing your claim.

 Can I File a Lawsuit Against Ohio National?

-- Mental and nervous disability benefit limitations; and
+- Limitations on mental and nervous disability benefits